 The following chapters cover the security objectives rationale, the security requirements rationale and the TOE summary specification rationale.
-Furthermore, the chapter contains a statement of compatibility between the platform security target and this composite security target according to the requirements of /AIS36/.
+Furthermore, the chapter contains a statement of compatibility between the platform security target and this composite security target.

 The chapter is not disclosed in the ST-Lite.